TrentWDB/MachineLearningCSProject/Readme.md

 It's important to train the tree first in order to generate it, then run the processor with the generated tree.

+0. Compile the code using

+javac DecisionTreeMain.java
+javac DecisionTreeProcessor.java

 1. Run DecisionTreeMain with an argument that contains the training data file name that the tree will be trained on.
 	EX: java DecisionTreeMain "train.dat"